 - The Oxford Book of Japanese Short Stories edited by Theodore W. Goossen

-At $19.95, this particular book was a bit pricy but it seems like a good overview of Japanese literature.
+At $19.95, this particular book was a bit pricey but it seemed like a good overview of Japanese literature.
 Inside, it has short stories by big names such as Junichiro Tanizaki, Ryunosuke Akutagawa, Yasunari Kawabata, Kobo Abe, Yukio Mishima, Kenzaburo Oe, Haruki Murakami, and Banana Yoshimoto.
 Incidentally, the curated Murakami story in this anthology is “The Elephant Vanishes.”

 - The Makioka Sisters by Junichiro Tanizaki